mirzafahad/mirzafahad.github.io/_posts/2013-02-21-wifi-rouge-access-point-part2.md

 You should use your adapter's interface name instead of `wlxc01c3006xxxxx`.

 ### Step-4: Switch Wireless Interface into Monitor Mode
-To sniff WiFi packets we will have to change your adapter's mode into **Monitor** mode, default is **Managed** mode.
+To sniff WiFi packets we will have to change your adapter's mode into **Monitor** mode (default: **Managed**).
 And for that, we will use another command-line tool, `iwconfig`.
 It is similar to ifconfig but is dedicated to the wireless interfaces.
 It is used to set the parameters of the network interface which are specific to the wireless operation (for example the frequency).
 If you execute `iwconfig` on the terminal it will show some specific parameters of your adapter:

 ![iwconfig](/img/wifi/iwconfig.png){: .center-block :}